 To celebrate St Patrick’s Day and to honour all the wonderful and diverse cheeses available from Ireland, we’ve collated 11 interesting facts about some Irish Cheeses:

 1. The Ash that St Tola Goat’s Cheese is rolled in is mainly made from salt and vegetable vegetables that are dried and turned into ash.

-2. You can actually visit the goats that make St Tola as the farm is now open to tourists.
+2. You can actually visit the goats that make St Tola as the cheese farm is now open to tourists.

 3. The Little Milk Company is a co-operative of 10 milk producers across Ireland.
 They are all run using organic farming methods, and have a commitment to sustainable farming, despite the impact on their yield (which is significantly lower than standard methods).